 Smart authorization

-Account authorization can be done in many different ways: simple signature verification, time locks, zero-knowledge password proofs, multi-user authentication, and more.
+Account authorization can use various techniques: simple signature verification, multi-signature verification, time locks, zero-knowledge proofs, and more.
 As technology progresses, new cryptographic techniques are discovered to improve the capabilities and efficiency of proving technology.
-Rather than attempt to add and maintain native support for all major authorization techniques, psibase instead describes a mechanism by which accounts are given full programmatic control over account authorization.
+Rather than attempt to add and maintain native support for all major authorization techniques, psibase instead describes a mechanism by which all accounts are given full programmatic control over how they should be authorized.

 Goals